How SUFT helped in my success

-ITI's Setting Up as a Freelance Translator course started in 2014 and in seven years over 200 students have completed the ten weeks of training.
+ITI's Setting Up as a Freelance Translator course started in 2014 and in eight years over 200 students have completed the ten weeks of training.
 It is aimed at those just starting out in their freelance career and aims to provide strong foundations on which to build your new business.

 There are ten modules in total, each taught by a highly-regarded, practising translator.
 Central to the success of the course is the mentoring and feedback that the tutors, who are all extremely generous with their time, provide.

 We hear from three former students about what they gained and how it has benefited their career so far.

 These days, many of us make at least one career change and, in 2018, I decided to follow that trend.
 A languages degree had initially led me to work at a large international law firm but, after ten years, it was time for a change.
 But before taking the leap, I needed to know whether it could work and, crucially, if I would still be able to pay the bills.
 This was where the SUFT course came in.
 It offered a practical opportunity to find out more and to meet people who had made a success of being freelance translators in a very competitive market.